oliverw/miningcore/ISSUE_TEMPLATE.md

 ### Version

 If you are using released version, please state your version.
-If you are using clone from `dev` branch, please state current commit hash.
+If you are using clone from `dev` branch, please state commit hash of your copy.
-Also, please include the OS and what version of the OS you're running.
+Also, please include the OS name and version you're currently running.

 ### Additional Information